mitchh/react-native-rename-next/README.md

 - Add support for App's Name using '&amp' and other special entities;
 - Change App's Name and Bundle Identifier in iOS more files (eg.: project.pbxproj, .xcscheme file);
 - Add Windows compatibility;
+- Able to change only bundle ID without requiring name change

 Fork from: https://github.com/junedomingo/react-native-rename